e2w5/DetectionLabRevamped/Vagrant/lab-guide/6-1-2 botsv2-walkthrough.md

    Filter to the first visit by `dberry398@mail.com`, decode the cookie string, and note the session identifier assigned on first login.

 7. **Identify high-value abuse patterns.**
+   High-dollar orders highlight which accounts the attacker monetised, and the profile edit pivot shows how they validated stolen identities.
    ```spl
    index=botsv2 sourcetype="stream:http" dest_content="grand_total"
    | rex "\"grand_total\":\"(?<total>\d+)"